-Directing credits include: Hand to God (Singapore Repertory Theatre); Moving Stories (Haymarket, West End); The Food of Love (Cadogan Hall); A Whirligig of Time (RSC); Cool Rider (Lyric and Duchess, West End); The Collector, Death and the Maiden (English Theatre Frankfurt); A Night with Bonnie Langford (London Hippodrome); Farragut North (Southwark Playhouse); Sweet Smell of Success, Company (Arts Educational); Fresher the Musical (Pleasance Theatre, Islington and Edinburgh); Someone Who’ll Watch Over Me (Cockpit Theatre); Play-in-a-Day Series (London Bridge Tunnels); Metamorphosis (British American Drama Academy); The Bear Who Paints (Pleasance Edinburgh); Proof (NSDF Finals.
-Directors Guild of Great Britain Award for Best New Director); Made in Dagenham (Stratford Circus).
+Directing credits include: Julius Caesar (Fort Canning Park, Singapore); Of Mice and Men (UK Tour); Cinderella (Manchester Opera House); Moving Stories (Haymarket, West End & Houses of Parliament); The Food of Love (Royal Festival Hall & Cadogan Hall); Hand to God (Singapore Repertory Theatre); A Whirligig of Time (RSC); Cool Rider (Lyric and Duchess, West End); The Collector, Death and the Maiden (English Theatre Frankfurt); A Night with Bonnie Langford (London Hippodrome); Farragut North (Southwark Playhouse); Sweet Smell of Success, Company (Arts Educational); Fresher the Musical (Pleasance Theatre, Islington and Edinburgh); Someone Who’ll Watch Over Me (Cockpit Theatre); Play-in-a-Day Series (London Bridge Tunnels); Metamorphosis (British American Drama Academy); The Bear Who Paints (Pleasance Edinburgh); Proof (NSDF Finals.
+Directors Guild of Great Britain Award for Best New Director); Made in Dagenham, Legally Blonde (Stratford Circus).

-Simon designs for opera worldwide and is the recipient of the Manchester Theatre Award for Best Design (Wonderful Town), two TMA Best Design Awards (Elizabeth Rex and Three Sisters) and the Helen Hayes Best Design Award (Lady Windermere’s Fan) in the United States.
+Simon designs for opera worldwide and is the recipient of the Manchester Theatre Award for Best Design (Wonderful Town), two TMA Best Design Awards (Elizabeth Rex and Three Sisters) and Helen Hayes Best Design Award (Lady Windermere’s Fan) (USA).